Azure/azure-sdk-for-java/sdk/cognitiveservices/ms-azure-cs-inkrecognizer/README.md

 ### Use the response

-You can call methods on the InkRecognitionRoot.
+You can call methods on the InkRecognitionRoot obtained from before.
 For example, you can search for specific recognized words in the recognized text as follows:

 ```Java
 Iterable<InkWord> wordsFound = root.findWord("hello")